nikolashn/basque/README.md

 # Basque
 Basque is a programming language that aims to be similar to C, with some improvements.
-The Basque compiler currently only statically compiles for Linux x86\_64 ELF, ahead of time, and takes ASCII input.
+The C Basque compiler currently only statically compiles for Linux x86\_64 ELF, ahead of time, and takes ASCII input.

 ## Installation
 You will need a C compiler and GNU make.
 Edit config.mk to set compiler and other compilation options.